jhawthorn/rapidjson-ruby/README.md

 # }
 ```

-By default the encoder is "strict" and will raise an exception
+By default the encoder is "strict" and will raise an exception.

 ## ActiveSupport